Delegating for Learning vs. Performance

 Why Leaders Need Both

-When leaders only delegate for performance, they miss opportunities to grow their people.
-When they only delegate for learning, results can slow down.
-The sweet spot is being intentional about which kind of delegation is needed in each situation.
+When leaders only delegate for performance, people deliver, but don't develop.
+When they delegate only for learning, results may slow down.
+The best leaders are intentional about which approach fits the moment.

-Delegation is not just about efficiency—it’s about leadership.
-When you know the difference between delegating for performance and delegating for learning, you’ll build both stronger results and stronger people.
-That’s how leaders and organizations truly thrive.
+When you learn to balance delegating for performance and for learning, you’ll see both stronger results and stronger people.
+That’s how leaders and organizations thrive together.

 Get Conversations That Matter - Straight to Your Inbox